zibojia/COCOCO/README.md

 ### TO DO

 ---------------------------------------
+[1].
+We will use SAM2 to produce a new inpainting demo.

 [1]. *We will use larger dataset with high-quality videos to produce a more powerful video inpainting model soon.*

 [2]. *We will provide interactive UI to process videos.*

 [3]. *The training code is under preparation.*

 ### Citation